GabiAcosta/holbertonschool-shell/permissions/README.md

 	Group: no permission at all.
 	Other users: all the permissions.
 9. This script sets the mode of the file hello to 753.
+10. This script sets the mode of the file hello the same as olleh’s mode.